JuanmaMN/United-States/README.md

 # US  Business and Consumer confidence

-This is a personal project where I will be publishing my analyses on US elections done on R studio and Tableau.
+This is a personal project where I will be publishing my analyses on US confidence indexes done on R studio and Tableau.

 The source of all datasets is from [OECD](https://data.oecd.org/).